michaeltelford/todo/README.md

 ## Deployment

+Ensure you have a `.env.production.local` file at the root of the repository with the correct ENV vars set.

-First install the `surge` CLI tool with:
+Install the `surge` CLI tool with:

 ```sh
 npm i -g surge